Nourishment

 Kulture Parkin-Kitchen Manager

-Kulture Parkin is a Maui based artist, farmer, and culinary enthusiast.
+Kulture is also an artist, farmer, and culinary enthusiast.
 She enjoys making art and working with plants in her day to day.
-While actively living in community for the last 9 years, she has worked on developing her passion of transparent communication as well.
+While actively living in community for the last 9 years, she has worked on developing her passion for transparent communication.
 Feeling empowered by her experiences she was enabled to share her skills in a different way.
-Her love for cooking and communication brought her into a space of wanting to support others in their quest to feed the masses which led her to being of service at women’s gatherings and conscious community gatherings.
-She now seeks opportunities where she can share her gifts in a setting that is conducive to her learning and the learning of others.
-These manifested spaces offered her a place of work and growth in a way she had never experienced.
+Check her out in the kitchen helping Chef Cassandra Kelly serve your daily dose of nourishment.

 Meet Our Vendors